Looking Back: Our Biggest Projects and Milestones of 2024

 Commissioned by the San José Sharks in Partnership with ICC Milpitas

-To extend their Team Teal Campaign, the San Jose Sharks have partnered with Local Color for the Community Connections Mural Project.
-In celebration of South Asian Heritage beyond the hockey rink, Local Color commissioned artist Chetna Mehta of Mosaic Eye to design this vinyl mural gifted to the India Community Center in Milpitas.
+To extend their Team Teal Campaign, the San Jose Sharks partnered with Local Color for the Community Connections Mural Project.
+In celebration of South Asian Heritage beyond the hockey rink, Local Color commissioned artist Chetna Mehta of Mosaic Eye to design this vinyl mural, gifted to the India Community Center in Milpitas.
 Mehta’s artwork illustrates the community, togetherness, and diversity which can be found at the ICC.

 Read more about the San Jose Sharks Community Connections Mural Project here!